-Monica Hueg has more than 15 years of experience with biotech, pharmaceuticals and the construction and production of medical device facilities.
+Monica Hueg has more than 17 years of experience with construction and verification/qualification/validation of biotech, pharmaceuticals and medical device facilities and their related production.

-Monica’s focus is on facilitating strategic business decisions with special attention to quality and compliance.
+Monica focuses on facilitating strategic business decisions with special attention to quality, compliance and lean qualification such as implementing ASTM E2500.
 She consults on strategic planning for future production and quality improvements, often in connection with compliance gap analysis/assessments.

 Monica has a master's degree in social science from Roskilde University, Denmark, and extensive theoretical insight and practical experience within GMP and compliance.
 She is involved in the analysis, planning, implementation and completion of a wide range of projects within the pharma industry globally.

 Monica regularly teaches courses within GMP and compliance and she has developed a number of courses within the topic.